Characters: Iron Man Films

-- Tragic Villain: All his disdain for Tony's family is well-founded.
+- Tragic Villain: All his disdain for Tony's family is well-founded (save for the fact that his own father was a crook).
 His father was cut off from the project he helped start, was deported to a winter wasteland to die in a bitter swill of alcoholism and disgrace, and he himself got wrapped up in organized crime to make a living.
 Beneath his cold exterior is a genius mind that even Tony Stark is impressed by.

 - Troll: He clearly enjoys antagonizing Hammer just for the sake of doing it, such as telling him the drones won't be ready for the expo presentation when they most definitely are.

-- Whip It Good: And it cuts real well too.
+- Whip It Good: It cuts real well too.